 Students can expect to participate in daily classes, workshops, and rehearsals during a summer intensive led by experienced instructors and guest artists.

 The curriculum may include advanced technique classes, pointe work, partnering, variations, dance history, anatomy, and nutrition lectures.
-This holistic approach ensures that dancers improve their technical skills and better understand the art form.
-Additionally, injury prevention is emphasized to ensure young dancers’ physical well-being and long-term health.
+This holistic approach ensures that dancers enhance their technical skills and gain a deeper understanding of the art form.
+Additionally, injury prevention is emphasized to ensure the physical well-being and long-term health of young dancers.

-Summer intensives often offer students opportunities to perform in showcases, concerts, and productions in addition to technical training.
+Summer intensives often provide students with opportunities to perform in showcases, concerts, and productions, while also offering technical training.
 These performances allow dancers to gain valuable stage experience and build their confidence as performers.
 The final performance, often a public showcase, is the culmination of the students’ training, where they perform selections from classical ballet, student choreography, and other dance works.
 The intensive environment fosters growth, pushing dancers to reach new heights in their abilities.

 Benefits of Attending a Summer Intensive